datopian/jsv/README.md

 JSON Schema viewer is a lightweight javascript library and tool that turns JSON schemas into elegant human-readable documents.

-It expects a JSON or CKAN Schema from stdin (defaults to JSON Schema) and outputs to stdout its version for visualization in MarkDown (unless another format is passed using --output).
+It expects a JSON or CKAN Schema (defaults to JSON Schema) from stdin, or a path to a file with that content.

+It outputs to stdout its version for visualization in MarkDown (unless another format is passed using --output).
 Alternatively, a custom Jinja2/Nunjucks template can be passed using --template.